 November 2, 2008

 At the heart of all suffering and isolation is the need for reconciliation with God—a story that both history and the Bible tell.
 Genesis records that the world plunged into conflict and confusion when Satan deceived and people sinned.
 At the other end of the Bible, Revelation paints a vivid description of Jesus, the Lamb, sitting in victory among a multitude of the rescued who worship Him day and night.
-From the beginning of God’s creative history to the end of His redemptive plan, Alistair Begg shares a sweeping view of God’s plan to save the world and defeat the enemy.
+From the beginning of God’s creative history to the end of His redemptive plan, Alistair Begg shares a sweeping view of God’s plan to defeat the enemy and save the world.

 9After this I looked, and behold, a great multitude that no one could number, from every nation, from all tribes and peoples and languages, standing before the throne and before the Lamb, clothed in white robes, with palm branches in their hands, 10and crying out with a loud voice, “Salvation belongs to our God who sits on the throne, and to the Lamb!”
 11And all the angels were standing around the throne and around the elders and the four living creatures, and they fell on their faces before the throne and worshiped God, 12saying, “Amen!
 Blessing and glory and wisdom and thanksgiving and honor and power and might be to our God forever and ever!
 Amen.”